jipiboily/monologue/README.md

 [![Code Climate](https://codeclimate.com/github/jipiboily/monologue.png)](https://codeclimate.com/github/jipiboily/monologue)
 [![Coverage Status](https://coveralls.io/repos/jipiboily/monologue/badge.png?branch=master)](https://coveralls.io/r/jipiboily/monologue?branch=master)

 **THIS README IS FOR THE MASTER BRANCH AND REFLECTS THE WORK CURRENTLY EXISTING ON THE MASTER BRANCH.
-IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF EXCEPTION NOTIFICATION, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.**
+IF YOU ARE WISHING TO USE A NON-MASTER BRANCH OF MONOLOGUE, PLEASE CONSULT THAT BRANCH'S README AND NOT THIS ONE.**

 -